munroebot/getdata-013-project/README.md

 1. This will create two output files: ***tidy_data.txt*** and ***tidy_data_aggregate.txt***.
 These two files are the processed datasets.
    * ***tidy_data.txt*** contains the complete mean and standard deviation dataset for each subject performing each activity.
    * ***tidy_data_aggregate.txt*** is the aggregated mean and standard deviation dataset that breaks the data down for each activity on a per subject basis.

+1. The [codebook](CodeBook.md) contains the column name definitions for the project.
+Please see that for more information.